FallenDev/Zolian/README.md

 Darkages Server Emulator
 * Zolian Team and FallenDev DO NOT support or sponsor illegal public servers.
 Using this project is for testing, and learning purposes.
 Please see licensing https://www.thebucknetwork.com/privacy for more details.
-* Zolian runs as a fair-use project although the server is legal and released under GNU AGPL v3, the client for which it runs on is proprietary software and Licensed to Kru Interactive.
+* Zolian runs as a fair-use project although the server is legal and released under GNU AGPL v3, the client for which it runs on is proprietary software and Licensed to Kru Interactive from Nexon.

 ## Tech Stack
 C# .NET 7 & SQL Server 2019